cplayio/cplay/doc/build-osx.md

 Optionally install qrencode (and set USE_QRCODE=1): sudo port install qrencode

-4. Now you should be able to build Bitradiod:
+4. Now you should be able to build cPlayd:

-cd Bitradio/src
+cd cPlay/src
 make -f makefile.osx

 Run:
-  ./Bitradiod --help  # for a list of command-line options.
+  ./cPlayd --help  # for a list of command-line options.
 Run
-  ./Bitradiod -daemon # to start the Bitradio daemon.
+  ./cPlayd -daemon # to start the cPlay daemon.
 Run
-  ./Bitradiod help # When the daemon is running, to get a list of RPC commands
+  ./cPlayd help # When the daemon is running, to get a list of RPC commands